redis/redis/README.md

 Fixing problems building 32 bit binaries
 ---

-If after building Redis Community Edition with a 32 bit target you need to rebuild it with a 64 bit target, or the other way around, you need to perform a `make distclean` in the root directory of the Redis Community Edition distribution.
+If after building Redis with a 32 bit target you need to rebuild it with a 64 bit target, or the other way around, you need to perform a `make distclean` in the root directory of the Redis distribution.

-In case of build errors when trying to build a 32 bit binary of Redis Community Edition, try the following steps:
+In case of build errors when trying to build a 32 bit binary of Redis, try the following steps:

 * Install the package libc6-dev-i386 (also try g++-multilib).